bublinec/Blog/README.md

         (needs to be a from with action delete - using method-override)
         - find the blog with the id from the request and remove it from db
         - redirect to index

+4. LAYOUT AND STYLING
+    * play with SEMANTIC UI